grscheller/scheller-linux-archive/grok/Python/boring_math/README.md

 ## Notes

-When developing this code, I usually use the root `boring_math` directory as my working directory.
-I set
+When developing code like this form the command line, I usually use the root `boring_math` directory as my working directory.
+I set as relative paths

 ```
    $ export PYTHONPATH=lib:../lib